Graduate Program in Philosophy Handbook

 The department has two printers for student use.
 The first one, in the lounge, is managed by the University (not the department) and uses the CUPrint network.
 Its use requires an ID card.
 Every student has an annual $15 credit to their bursar account (as of summer 2023) for the use of this printer from the University.
 Use is billed directly to the student’s bursar account.

-The second printer is the departmental printer/copier/scanner in the mail/copy room.
+The second printer is the departmental printer/copier/scanner in the designated mail/copy room.
 All non-teaching students are allowed 100 free copies (=100 printed sides) per academic year.
 All TAing students receive 1000 free copies per academic year.
 All students teaching FWSs receive free 2000 copies per academic year.
 The mailroom copy machine can also print from a “thumb” (jump) drive, as well as scan documents (to PDFs), which are then sent to the grad’s Cornell email.
 Scanning is unlimited.

 Admissions